JuliaData/TypedTables.jl/README.md

 inbuilt `readdlm` function, while `writetable` is a specialized version that accepts a variety of keyword arguments for creating the desired output.

-Furthermore, `readtable` is overloaded to accept column-dictionary-like opjects, including `DataFrame`s.
+Furthermore, `readtable` is overloaded to accept column-dictionary-like objects, including `DataFrame`s.

 ## Roadmap